loomio/loomio-docs/policy/src/abuse/index.md

 For all other cases, please let us know by emailing [contact@loomio.org](mailto:contact@loomio.org).
 If you’re not 100% sure if something rises to the level of our use restrictions policy, report it anyway.

 Please share as much as you are comfortable with about the account, the content or behavior you are reporting, and how you found it.
 Sending us a URL or screenshots is super helpful.
 If you need a secure file transfer, let us know and we will send you a link.
 We will not disclose your identity to anyone associated with the reported account.
-For copyright cases, we've outlined extra instructions on [how to notify us about infringement claims](../copyright/index.md).

-Someone on our team will respond within one business day to let you know we’ve begun investigating.
+Someone on our team will respond to let you know we’ve begun investigating.
 We have published details on [how we investigate use restriction reports](how-we-handle/index.md).
 We will also let you know the outcome of our investigation (unless you ask us not to, or we are not allowed to under law).

-**This policy and process applies to any product created and owned by Loomio Limited.**